BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-11-03-how_to_use_decimal_mongodb_csharp.markdown

 date:   2016-11-03 00:00:00
 categories: coding
 permalink: /coding/2016/11/03/how_to_use_decimal_mongodb_csharp.html
-description: Using decimal with mongodb and .net csharp
+description: Using decimal with MongoDB and .net csharp
 ---

 When working with money we need to be concerned with the accuracy of the data as well as the calculations we do.